bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 >     - are run in the order
 >       - that the decorators appear in your source code.

+Them, kela:
+> However, you might also want to do post-processing in your view wrappers.
+If you do that, remember the onion metaphor — post-processing from the innermost wrapper will run before post-processing from the outermost wrapper.

 ...

 ## Applying policies - Mahmuda's version